giantswarm/docs/src/content/guides/spot-instances-with-on-demand-fallback/index.md

 kubectl -n kube-system logs -l app=cluster-autoscaler -f
 ```

-The logs should show that cluster-autoscaler is registering the two Auto scaling Groups (ASGs) belonging to our node pools, similar to this:
+The logs should show that cluster-autoscaler is registering the two Auto Scaling Groups (ASGs) belonging to our node pools, similar to this:

 ```nohighlight
 I0701 11:10:16.028372       1 auto_scaling_groups.go:138] Registering ASG cluster-cp983-tcnp-sp0ti-NodePoolAutoScalingGroup-139WETDOF86WA